Should we grout tank waste at Hanford?

 Grouting tank waste significantly increases the volume of waste that needs to be disposed.
 The figures we have seen show up to four times the waste volume.
 This matters if the final resting place is not a certainty.

-Disposal at the commercial low-activity waste landfills in Texas or in Utah is the plan, but it isn’t certain.
+Disposal at the commercial low-activity waste landfills in Texas or in Utah is the plan, but both facilities have disposal capacity limits that we detailed above.
 Hanford Challenge would like to see evidence of a consent-based siting process that involves broad-based, full, free, prior, and informed consent.
 We’re uneasy with the not-my-problem-anymore vibe that accompanies the off-site disposal story.
 It matters to us if long-lived radionuclides, like Technetium-99 and Iodine-129, leach out of the grouted waste form and have the potential to hurt people in other states.

-Because it is not a guarantee that this waste ends up out of state, it also is concerning to imagine a scenario where this quadruple volume of waste ends up bouncing back to the Hanford site, and ends up being disposed onsite.
+Because it is not a guarantee that this waste ends up out of state, it also is concerning to imagine a scenario where a quadruple volume of waste ends up bouncing back to the Hanford site, and ends up being disposed onsite.
+The State of Washington has “banned” grouted tank waste in the Holistic Settlement Agreement from disposal on the Hanford site (Thank you!) but that does not address where the waste goes if Texas and Utah can’t take it.

 And a big uncertainty is still what is in the final grouted waste form.
 We don’t know and this is very important to Hanford Challenge.
 We want long-lived radionuclides removed.
 For anyone wondering how to get a yes from Hanford Challenge, we would be ok if the tank waste was pre-treated to Class A standards prior to being grouted, but that is not the plan as we understand it.